-7. The NEF/MBSF responds to the AF.
+10. The NEF/MBSF responds to the AF.

-8-9.
-[Optional] AF requests NEF/MBSF to de-allocate TMGI(s), and NEF/MBSF forwards request to MB-SMF
+11. [Optional] AF requests NEF/MBSF to de-allocate TMGI(s),

-NOTE: Depending on the configuration, MB-SMF may receive requests from AF directly, or via NEF, or via MBSF, or via NEF and MBSF.
+12. [Conditional on step 11] NEF/MBSF forwards request to de-allocate TMGI(s) to MB-SMF

-10-11.
-The MB-SMF responds to the NEF or MBSF and to the AF by sending a de-allocate TMGI Response message.
+13. [Conditional on step 12] The MB-SMF responds to the NEF or MBSF by sending a de-allocate TMGI Response message.

+14. [Conditional on step 13] NEF or MBSF forwards de-allocate TMGI Response message to AF.